 Freddie Harrel is one of those impressive people who seem to get so much done.
 I see the day as a success if I have made it to my gym session before work, but Harrel’s is multifaceted, and her CV is packed to bursting.
-Not only is she an Instagram influencer (she has 123k followers and counting), she is also a successful businesswoman and new mum.
-Harrel launched Big Hair No Care, selling natural 0% human hair extensions, and opened a pop-up in Brixton this summer that brings her e-store to life.
+Not only is she an Instagram influencer (she has 183k followers and counting), she is also a successful businesswoman and new mum.
+Harrel launched Big Hair No Care, selling natural 0% human hair extensions, and opened a pop-up in Brixton in summer 2017 that brought her e-store to life.

 We called on Harrel to share five tips every budding businesswoman should know.

 Listen to People—That's Where Ideas Come From

 “Big Hair No Care started in 2016, but it came out of the blue.
 My husband had just gotten this amazing job opportunity in Geneva.
 We went to live there, and I was worried that it would slow me down.
 I needed something to do that I could set up quickly!

 “That’s when I got the idea for Big Hair No Care.
 I absolutely love a huge afro; my real hair has less volume, so I add extensions to it.
 I used to use human hair but then got super grossed out after looking into it and watching documentaries.
 I’ve never been happy with the synthetic options you find on the high street—too shiny, too flimsy—but thankfully I found a supplier years ago, and we then worked together to find a texture that matched my hair to perfection.

 “I had been using the extensions for years, with people amazed when I’d say it’s not all mine, but I had no brand to guide them towards, so that’s how the idea came up!”